Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: Summary

+In this context, the present work is of considerable significance because it has almost doubled the number of GRBs with measured polarization in its first year of operation.
+Similar measurements have been carried out for a number of additional GRBs and will be reported later.
+It is to be noted that POLAR has stopped operating in 2017 and there are currently no GRB polarimetric mission scheduled in near future.
+This makes the measurements from CZTI even more important.

+An important point to note here is that the results presented here (or GRB polarization measurement with CZTI in general) critically depend on the simulation for unpolarized and polarized radiation through the {\em AstroSat} satellite.
+For this purpose, we have made the {\em AstroSat} mass model, painstakingly collecting the details of all parts and materials gone into making the satellite.
+This is implemented in the Geant4 code and the resultant products (DPH, spectra, localization) are shown to agree quite well with the real data.
+The residual systematics from the mass model might contribute towards the estimation of the $\mu_{100}$ but it may not have significant effect on the detection of polarization.
+For the GRBs with detected polarization, additional confirmation can come from comparing the polarization properties with the other observables of GRBs.
+We have already started this exercise \citep{chand18a,chand18b,vidushi19}.

-In summary, we describe the CZTI polarimetric analysis method for GRBs in details and present the prompt emission polarization measurements for 11 bright GRBs.
-All the GRBs discussed here were detected within the first year after the launch of $AstroSat$.
-We find most of the bursts to be highly polarized, implying either synchrotron emission in a time independent uniform magnetic field or Compton drag to be the reason for the prompt emission.
-Given the fact that all the GRBs except for a couple of bursts are moderately bright, these results are so far statistically the most significant polarization measurements.
-CZTI almost doubled the number of GRBs with polarization measurements in one year and is expected to measure polarization for more GRBs at the same rate.
-Such a large sample of prompt emission polarization from CZTI (along with those from POLAR) is likely to significantly enhance our understanding of the GRB prompt emission.
+We find most of the bursts to be highly polarized, implying either synchrotron emission in a time independent ordered magnetic field or Compton drag as the mechanism for the prompt emission.
+However, in order to draw such `firm' conclusions, it is necessary to have much larger sample.
+Given the fact that most of the GRBs in the present sample are moderately bright, CZTI is expected to continue GRB polarization measurements at a similar rate for several years to come.
+Availability of a large number of such measurements from CZTI is likely to significantly enhance our understanding of the GRB prompt emission.